Canada's Lewis Irving claims men's aerials silver at World Cup event in Quebec | TSN

 Alexandre Duchaine, also of Quebec City, finished in fifth place with 78.28 points.

-Earlier, Marion Thénault of Sherbrooke, Que., finished 13th in women's aerials qualifying, falling just 0.26 points short of a spot in the final.
+Earlier, Marion Thénault of Sherbrooke, Que., placed 13th in women's aerials qualifying, falling just 0.26 points short of a spot in the final.

+“That makes it even worse," she said.
+"If I’d at least wiped out, I’d be less disappointed.
+It’s frustrating."

+The 24-year-old was bedridden by a severe virus earlier in the week and is dealing with a knee injury sustained during qualifications at last week’s World Cup in Lake Placid, N.Y.

 This report by The Canadian Press was first published Jan.
 25, 2025.